 Also a Concorde Olympus 593 in the back ground just for effect 🙂

-Should the crew of the paddle board ( Farrel & Adam ) fall off, there would be no way to stop the engine, so I devised a remote control system that I could control from a chase boat or maybe the shore.
+Should the crew of the paddle board ( Farrel & Adam ) fall off, there would be no way to stop the engine, so I devised a remote control system that I could control from a chase boat or maybe even the shore.
 Pictured below is the throttle arrangement, I made use of servo’s that were rated at 60KG, just to be safe.

 Should the receiver for some reason loose communication with the transmitter the receiver will automatically take the Throttle & HP Fuel Servo’s to their start positions i.e. off.